OpenGenus/checklist/README.md

 ---

+**OpenGenus Checklist** is a collection of curated checklists covering learning roadmap of a wide range of topics, including programming languages, algorithms, data structures and more.
+The project aims to provide learners and professionals with a structured path to acquire and reinforce their knowledge in a *self-paced manner*.

+Confused what to learn for a particular domain?
+No long, OpenGenus Checklist is the solution.

 | Web version | Markdown version |
 |---|---|
 | <img width="591" alt="DL-checklist" src="https://github.com/OpenGenus/checklist/assets/10634210/ed23731a-07c6-4897-95b9-45eb197a35da"> | <img width="807" alt="GA-checklist-markdown" src="https://github.com/OpenGenus/checklist/assets/10634210/f52a4e87-f292-4592-9622-0e7049d9417a"> |